When Xiaomi introduced the world to their first robotic vacuum, a lot of people were skeptical (myself included) on how it would perform.

 - It has the same pattern vacuuming as it has mopping – I was hoping that it would have a separate mopping function

-If you’re doing a small room just fill the tank halfway or else it’ll leave streaks.
+If you’re doing a small room fill the tank halfway or else, it’ll leave streaks.

-Right now, the only place that you can buy this would be in GearBest and Amazon.
 Buying in GearBest would be cheaper.
-Check the links below for the latest price and coupon codes.
+Check the links below for the latest prices.

-This robot would suite best in a medium to large sized home thanks to its 2.5 hour range and efficient cleaning pattern.
+This robot would suit best in a medium to large sized home thanks to its 2.5-hour range and efficient cleaning pattern.

 You wouldn’t need to worry about it getting lost because it’ll rarely get lost thanks to all the gadgetry installed.